Starbucks Pumpkin Muffins (Copycat Recipe)

 - Use a cookie scoop to fill each of the muffin tins with batter right to the top.

-- Sprinkle a tablespoon of the topping mixture on the top of the muffin.
+- Sprinkle a tablespoon of the topping mixture on the top of each muffin.

 - Snip the tip off of the piping bag and squeeze two tablespoons of the cream cheese mixture into the center of the batter.